Human Subject Research Review Procedure

 The research involves minimal/some risk, or deception or moderate stress, or intrusive procedures such as venipuncture.
 The research must satisfy basic requirements.

-The researcher(s) submits a proposal to the Office of Academic Affairs.
-Students must have a faculty sponsor endorse and sign the form.
+Faculty and students whose research meets the above criteria should apply online.
+Students must list a faculty sponsor that will endorse the research.
 Two or more members of the IRB will review the proposal and respond, generally within two (working) weeks.
 Category II research requires approval; research may not begin until researchers have received notification of approval from the IRB reviewers.

 Category III.
 Full Review Research